Blaizzy/mlx-embeddings/README.md

 - Support for single-item and batch processing
 - Utilities for comparing text similarities

+## Supported Models Archictectures
+MLX-Embeddings supports a variety of model architectures for text and image embedding tasks.
+Here's a breakdown of the currently supported architectures:
+- XLM-RoBERTa (Cross-lingual Language Model - Robustly Optimized BERT Approach)
+- BERT (Bidirectional Encoder Representations from Transformers)
+- SigLIP (a multimodal model, based on CLIP that uses sigmoid loss function)

+We're continuously working to expand our support for additional model architectures.
+Check our GitHub repository or documentation for the most up-to-date list of supported models and their specific versions.

 ## Installation

 You can install mlx-embeddings using pip: